robotology/yarp-omega3/README.md

 Notes:
 - the SDK of the robot is automatically downloaded during the build process
 - `libpthread` and `libusb`, both required by the robot SDK, can be easily installed, e.g. in Ubuntu use
    ```
-   apt install libusb-dev libpthread-stubs0-dev
+   apt install libusb-1.0-0-dev libpthread-stubs0-dev
    ```

 ### How to build